LGBTQ rights in Serbia

-Lesbian, gay, bisexual, and transgender (LGBT) persons in Serbia face legal challenges not experienced by non-LGBT residents.
-Both male and female same-sex sexual activity are legal in Serbia, and discrimination on the basis of sexual orientation in areas such as employment, education, media, and the provision of goods and services, amongst others, is banned.
+Lesbian, gay, bisexual, and transgender (LGBT) people in Serbia face significant challenges not experienced by non-LGBT residents.
+Both male and female same-sex sexual activity are legal in Serbia, and discrimination on the basis of sexual orientation is banned in areas such as employment, education, media, and the provision of goods and services, amongst others.
 Nevertheless, households headed by same-sex couples are not eligible for the same legal protections available to opposite-sex couples.

-In May 2014, Amnesty International identified Serbia as one of a number of countries where there is a marked lack of will to tackle homophobia and transphobia, noting that public authorities had repeatedly banned pride marches on the basis of violent threats from homophobic groups and had failed to protect LGBT individuals and organizations from discrimination, including verbal and social media threats and physical attacks.
+In May 2014, Amnesty International identified Serbia as one of a number of countries where there is a marked lack of will to tackle homophobia and transphobia, noting that public authorities had repeatedly banned pride marches on the basis of violent threats from homophobic groups.
+They had also failed to protect LGBT individuals and organizations from discrimination, including verbal and social media threats and physical attacks.
 The Belgrade Pride successfully took place in September 2014 in Belgrade.
 Since then, successful pride parades have been held every year, with local mayors and some government ministers regularly attending.
-In 2021, the association ILGA-Europe ranked Serbia 23rd in terms of LGBT rights out of 49 observed European countries.
+In 2024, the association ILGA-Europe ranked Serbia 27th in terms of LGBT rights out of 49 observed European countries.

 In June 2017, Ana Brnabić became the Prime Minister of Serbia, as the first woman and first openly gay person to hold the office, and the second female LGBT head of government overall (after Jóhanna Sigurðardóttir of Iceland).
 She was also the first Serbian Prime Minister to attend a pride parade.
+On 20 March 2024, she was elected president of the National Assembly of Serbia, leaving her Prime Minister position.